hkmztrk/CytoscapeTutorial/README.md

  6. Open Cytoscape and import the downloaded file into the tool by Import > Network > File.

  7. To create the network we should state Source Interaction and Target Interaction.
 These refer to the proteins and ligands that that we want to connect.
 Interaction Type is protein-ligand interaction (PLI).
+However, if you have different kinds of networks that you give different ids/names/codes to the edges, you should specify the corresponding column as an interaction type.

  ![image](https://cloud.githubusercontent.com/assets/4271817/25359484/23ff9726-294e-11e7-8240-4269bd1aa3f6.PNG)

-    However, if you have any other network that you give different ids/names/codes to the edges, you should specify that column as an interaction type.

  8. Style Tab on the Control Panel will help you to customize network style.
 You can change node size and color, arrange edge width as well as other visual properties.